 If I have access to the Student Health Service and Student Counseling Service because I pay the mandatory Student Life Fee, then why do I also need to purchase insurance?

-The University requires all registered students to have health insurance coverage either through U-SHIP, or through an alternate comparable insurance.
-Having health insurance is especially important for decreasing your out-of-pocket cost for medical services that are not provided by the Student Health Service or Student Counseling Service—e.g., getting a prescription filled, seeing a specialist, in-patient or out-patient surgery, x-rays, etc.
+The University requires all registered students to have health insurance coverage either through U-SHIP or through an alternate comparable insurance.
+Having health insurance is especially important for decreasing your out-of-pocket cost for medical services that are not provided by the Student Health Service or Student Counseling Service—e.g., getting a prescription filled, seeing a specialist, in-patient or out-patient surgery, x-rays, lab tests, etc.

 What is the deadline for making my decision to enroll in or waive U-SHIP?

-Each year, all students are automatically enrolled in the U-SHIP Basic level of coverage.
-Therefore, annually all students must confirm U-SHIP enrollment, upgrade to the Prescription Advantage plan, or waive enrollment in U-SHIP no later than 5pm of the second Friday of the first quarter of registration for the academic year.
-Failure to do so will result in enrollment in U-SHIP Basic coverage by default, and you will be responsible for paying the annual premium.
-Tol confirm or waive enrollment in U-SHIP go to: http://studentinsurance.uchicago.edu.
+Each year, all registered students are automatically enrolled in the University Student Health Insurance Plan (U-SHIP).
+Therefore, you must confirm U-SHIP enrollment annually, add dependents, or waive enrollment in U-SHIP no later than 5pm of the fourth Friday of the first quarter of registration for the academic year.
+Failure to do so will result in enrollment in U-SHIP coverage by default, and you will be responsible for paying the annual premium.
+To confirm or waive enrollment in U-SHIP go to: http://studentinsurance.uchicago.edu.

 How do I know if I am enrolled in U-SHIP this year?

-You can find this information through your cMore account under "Health Enrollments" at: http://cmore.uchicago.edu.
-Again, unless you take action to waive U-SHIP each year, you will be automatically enrolled in the Basic level of U-SHIP coverage and assessed the annual premium on your student account.
+You can find this information through your myUChicago account at: https://my.uchicago.edu.
+Again, unless you take action to waive U-SHIP each year, you will be automatically enrolled in U-SHIP coverage and assessed the annual premium on your student account.

 How do I sign up for Dental and Vision plans?
 Can I do this even if I am not signed up for U-SHIP?

 Yes, you can sign up for dental and vision insurance without participating in U-SHIP.
-You can find out more by visiting: http://groupaccess.deltadentalil.com/uofchicago/
+You can get more information on plan options, premium costs, and how to enroll by clicking on the following:

 As a U-SHIP enrollee, where do I go to receive health care?

-How do I find out if I owe money for services I have received, or how much of my prescription benefit I have used?
+How do I find out if I owe money for services I have received?

 I was examined in the ER and referred to a specialist.
 Why did I get a referral penalty for seeing a specialist?

-The Student Health Service and Student Counseling Service serve as the gatekeepers for students covered under U-SHIP.
-Therefore, students covered under U-SHIP must obtain a referral from a Student Health Service or Student Counseling Service provider first before seeking specialty care.
+The Student Health Service and Student Counseling Service serve as the gatekeepers for those covered under U-SHIP.
+Therefore, if you are covered under U-SHIP you must obtain a referral from a Student Health Service or Student Counseling Service provider first before seeking specialty care.
 One referral is needed per medical condition.
 An exception is made in an emergency or if you are physically more than 50 miles from campus.
-For more details see the U-SHIP brochure: www.UHCSR.com/uchicago.
+For more details, see the U-SHIP Policy Guide.

 Can you back-date my referral because I was not aware of the referral policy?